pip-services/pip-services-docs/content/en/net/commons/run/_index.md

 #### [IClosable](iclosable)
 Interface for components that require explicit closure.
-For components that require opening as well as closing use [IOpenable](iopenable) interface instead.
+For components that require opening as well as closing,
+use [IOpenable](iopenable) interface instead.

 #### [IExecutable](iexecutable)